 If you go this route, make extremely focused introductions with a clear and explicit purpose that everyone agrees on.
 You don't want to place an undue load on your network members or make them feel uncomfortable by your request.

 Mentoring someone can be just as enjoyable for you as it is for the mentee.
-The mentor-mentee relationship can be a positive experience for both of you if you are a quality mentor, care about the relationship, and enjoy the journey you and the mentee are on.
+The mentor-mentee relationship can be a positive experience for both of you if you are a quality mentor, caring about the relationship, and enjoy the journey you and the mentee are on.

 Brainstorm the Ideas and Tell a Story

 Mentees seek you out because they respect your viewpoint.
 While you don't want to take over the conversation or tell your mentee what they should or shouldn't do, you can certainly offer advice on whatever issue they're dealing with.
-Ask them if they want to discuss ideas with you; if they say yes, start a conversation in which you each offer ideas and build on each other's ideas.
+Ask them if they want to discuss ideas with you; if they say yes, start a conversation in which you offer ideas and build on each other's ideas.

 Many of their ideas will benefit from having you as a sounding board.
-Hearing possibilities can sometimes be enough to assist the mentee figure out what they do or do not want to pursue in terms of a career path or beyond.
+Hearing possibilities can sometimes be enough to assist the mentee in figuring out what they do or do not want to pursue in terms of a career path or beyond.
 It can also open their eyes to possibilities they hadn't explored before.

-Best Mentors for the Youth at Online Platform
+Best Mentors for Youths at Online Platform

 Because we think that each young person is waiting, we can work together to help them identify their mission, release their potential, and develop strong character and leadership abilities.